Seneca-ICTOER/ULI101/docs/A-Tutorials/tutorial4.md

 chmod 640 ~/documents/contracts/contract*.txt
 ```

-  15. Issue the **ls -lR** command for the **~/documents** directory to confirm that those regular file permission have changed.
+  2. Issue the **ls -lR** command for the **~/documents** directory to confirm that those regular file permission have changed.

       - Let's run a checking script to make certain you correctly set permissions for those directories and files.

-  16. Issue the following:
+  3. Issue the following:

 ```bash
 ~uli101/week4-check-3
 ```

-  17. If you encounter errors, make corrections and then re-run the checking script until you receive a congratulations message and then continue with this tutorial.
+  4. If you encounter errors, make corrections and then re-run the checking script until you receive a congratulations message and then continue with this tutorial.

       - Let's get some practice setting permissions to allow users to make editing changes to regular files.

-  18. Issue the following Linux command:
+  5. Issue the following Linux command:

 ```bash
 chmod ugo-w ~/documents/memos/memo*.txt
 ```

-  19. Use the **ls** command to verify that those regular file's permissions have changed.
+  6. Use the **ls** command to verify that those regular file's permissions have changed.

-  20. Using the nano or vi text editor, open the regular file **~/documents/memos/memo1.txt** and type in some text and try to save your editing changes.
+  7. Using the nano or vi text editor, open the regular file **~/documents/memos/memo1.txt** and type in some text and try to save your editing changes.

       - What happened?

-  21. To **abort** your editing session in **vi**: type `:q!` and press **ENTER**.
+  8. To **abort** your editing session in **vi**: type `:q!` and press **ENTER**.

       - To **abort** your editing changes in **nano**: type `ctrl-x`
       - type `n` and then press **ENTER** when prompted to save editing changes.

-  22. Issue the following Linux command to add write permissions for all files in the **memos** directory for yourself (i.e. user):
+  9. Issue the following Linux command to add write permissions for all files in the **memos** directory for yourself (i.e. user):

 ```bash
 chmod u+w ~/documents/memos/*
 ```

-  23. Repeat steps to edit the file **~/documents/memos/memo1.txt** (as you did in _step \#20_).
+  10. Repeat steps to edit the file **~/documents/memos/memo1.txt** (as you did in _step \#20_).

       - Were you able to edit the file and save your editing changes?

-  24. Issue a Linux command to view the contents of the **~/documents/memos/memo1.txt** text file that you were able to edit.
+  11. Issue a Linux command to view the contents of the **~/documents/memos/memo1.txt** text file that you were able to edit.

+### Part 3: Working with umask

-  25. Issue the following Linux command to view permissions for your **home** directory:
+  1. Issue the following Linux command to view permissions for your **home** directory:

 ```bash
 ls -ld ~